Scarface (1932 film): Writing

-Hecht wrote the screenplay over eleven days in January 1931, adapted from Trail's novel.
-Additional writing was provided by Fred Pasley and W.R.
-Burnett, author of the novel Little Caesar, upon which the film Little Caesar was based.
+Hecht wrote the screenplay in 11 days in January 1931, adapted from Trail's novel.
+Fred Pasley provided additional writing, as well as W. R. Burnett, author of the novel Little Caesar.
 Pasley's contributions included elements of the book Al Capone: Biography of a Self-Made Man; the book contains a barbershop scene with Capone similar to the introduction of Tony Camonte in the film.
 Pasley was not credited for his work on the screenplay.
 John Lee Mahin and Seton I. Miller rewrote the script for continuity and dialogue.

 Because there were five writers, it is difficult to distinguish which components were contributed by which writer; however, the ending of Scarface is similar to Hecht's first gangster film Underworld, in which gangster Bull Weed traps himself in his apartment with his lover and fires at the hordes of police outside, and thus was likely a Hecht contribution.

 The film version of Scarface bears little resemblance to the novel.
 Though the film contains the same major characters, plot points, and incestual undertones, changes were made to reduce the length and the number of characters, and to satisfy the requests of censorship offices.
 To make gangsters appear less admirable, Tony's character was made to appear less intelligent and more brutish than in the novel.
 Similarly, the sibling relationship between Tony and the police officer was removed to avoid depicting police corruption.